-Availability: Currently open!
+Availability: Open to inquiries, earliest booking available is JUNE.
 Looking for smaller fiction, 60k words or less.
 Longer works are welcome with the understanding of a longer timeline.
 Inquire and book your spot at firstname.lastname@example.org

 View my work portfolio